vg-json-data/sm-json-data/strats.md

     - For "gadoraMissiles", the implicit requirement is `{"ammo": {"type": "Missile", "count": 3}}`.
     - For "gadoraSuper", the implicit requirement is `{"ammo": {"type": "Super", "count": 1}}`.

 In general the `requires` in an `unlocksDoors` object do not need to be satisfied in order to perform the strat; if satisfied, they provide a way to unlock the door.
-However, if the strat has a [`doorUnlockedAtNode`](logicalRequirements.md#doorunlockedatnode-object) requirement and the door is locked, then these requirements become part of the strat requirements; this applies, in particular, if the strat has an exit condition, in which case there is an implicit `doorUnlockedAtNode` requirement on the destination door except if [`bypassesDoorShell`](strats.md#bypasses-door-shell) is set to `true` or `"free"`.
+However, if the strat has a [`doorUnlockedAtNode`](logicalRequirements.md#doorunlockedatnode-object) requirement and the door is locked, then these requirements become part of the strat requirements; this applies, in particular, if the strat has an exit condition, in which case there is an implicit `doorUnlockedAtNode` requirement on the destination door except if [`bypassesDoorShell`](strats.md#bypasses-door-shell) is set to `"yes"` or `"free"`.

 If an `unlocksDoors` property is not specified, then it is assumed to be an empty array.
 If a strat has any `doorUnlockedAtNode` requirements (including an implicit one based on having an exit condition without a `bypassesDoorShell`), then the `unlocksDoors` property should be specified explicitly and include items for each of the three possible types "missiles", "super", and "powerbomb" (or the catch-all "any") for each applicable node.
 The only exception is if the strat has no entrance condition then the starting node of the strat does not need to be included in the `unlocksDoors` property; in this case, the door could be unlocked immediately prior to the strat being executed (e.g. by an implicit unlock strat; see below), so generally it would not be necessary to describe how to unlock it as part of the strat.
 Where applicable, cases should be included for all three main types of door unlock methods, "missiles", "super", and "powerbomb" (or using "ammo" as a catch-all), in order to support randomizers which may modify the door colors.
 Currently the inclusion of "gadoraMissiles" and "gadoraSuper" are optional, and cross-room strats going through them are not usable unless the door has previously been unlocked.